drbap/dashboard-navigator-for-obsidian/README.md

 ## Display Results

-- You can selected 4 types of layouts to display the search results:
+- You can select 4 types of layouts to display the search results:
   - Default
   - Row striped
   - Column striped